leonmavr/asm_shapes/README.md

 #####3.#####
 **[key]** The third key is a flag that takes effect only in case triangle has previously
       been selected.
-      If it is 0, the triangle is drawn pointing upwards otherwis downwards.
+      If it is 0, the triangle is drawn pointing upwards otherwise downwards.
 #####4.#####
 **[click]** The program waits for **two clicks**.
 These will define the position and size of
    the shape.
-For the rectangle, these are the top left and bottom right verticles but for
+For the rectangle, these are the top left and bottom right vertices but for
    the other shapes this is not the shapes due to the difficulty of dealing with floats in
-   this particular language or adding exessive complexity to the program.
+   this particular language or adding excessive complexity to the program.
 The definition
    points are illustrated below.
    ![alt-text](https://github.com/0xLeo/asm_shapes/blob/master/img/img2.jpg)